A place for all

 Design by Madelyn Hyder

-A Place For All Shandra Trantham, PhD’24, researched rare diseases like her own, Friedreich’s ataxia, during her graduate studies.
+Photo encased in a blob shape of Shandra Trantham in the lab, with an accompanying statistic: Only about 3% of doctors in the U.S. have reported a disability.
+Shandra Trantham, PhD’24, researched rare diseases like her own, Friedreich’s ataxia, during her graduate studies.
 She’s now a scientific engagement fellow with a company that specializes in developing treatments for rare diseases.
 Photo Courtesy of Shandra Trantham

 “Working with a doctor who shares similarities to you